freedomofpress/securedrop-docs/docs/set_up_tails.rst

    passphrases.
 We recommend using `spaced-repetition
    <https://en.wikipedia.org/wiki/Spaced_repetition>`__  to memorize
    Diceware passphrases.

+.. note:: Tails doesn't always completely shut down and reboot
+	  properly when you click "restart", so if you notice a significant delay, you may have to manually power off and restart your computer for it to work properly.

 .. warning:: Make sure that you never use the *Secure Viewing Station*
 	     Tails drive on a computer connected to the Internet or a